Exact Lexicographic Scheduling and Approximate Rescheduling: Exact LexOpt Methods

-\section{Longest Processing Time First Heuristic}
+\subsection{Longest Processing Time First Heuristic}

-This section presents the \emph{Longest Processing Time First (LPT)} (formally described by Algorithm \ref{Algorithm:Longest_Processing_Time_First}) applied in each branch-and-bound tree node $v$ by Algorithm \ref{Algorithm:Branch-and-Bound} \citep{Graham1969}.
-If node $v$ is located in level $\ell$, LPT maintains the assignment for jobs $J_1,\ldots,J_{\ell}$ and greedily assigns the remaining $J_{\ell+1},\ldots,J_n$ jobs with the ordering $p_{\ell+1}\geq \ldots\geq p_n$.
-At each step, LPT assigns the next job to the least-loaded machine.
-LPT is a powerful heuristic for the \ref{eq:lexopt} makespan problem because it (i) produces a 4/3-approximate schedule \cite{Graham1969} and (ii) makes the lexicographically best decision in each step.
+\mitenchange{The primal heuristic applied in each node $v$ of the branch-and-bound tree is \emph{Longest Processing Time First (LPT)} (Algorithm~\ref{Algorithm:Longest_Processing_Time_First}).
+LPT keeps the assignment of jobs $J_1,\ldots,J_{\ell}$, where $\ell$ is the level of node $v$, and greedily schedules jobs $J_{\ell+1},\ldots,J_n$ with the order $p_{\ell+1}\geq \ldots\geq p_n$.
+In each step, LPT assigns the next job to the least-loaded machine, i.e.\ makes the lexicographically best decision.}